Semi-0/Propagator/README.md

 from the art of propagator & SDF.

-including the implementation of basic cells, propogators, support layer, generic arithmetic, as well as simple backtracking(amb op).
+including the implementation of basic cells, propagators, support layer, generic arithmetic, as well as simple backtracking(amb op).

-Also a customized observer-based reactive system has been included for transmitting values between cells and propagators, as well as a more generic scheduler supports promise. which is different from the scheme implementation,
+Also, a customized observer-based reactive system has been included for transmitting values between cells and propagators, and a more generic scheduler supports promise.
+Which is different from the scheme implementation,

 So, both the cell and propagator could be observed by external observers, this could potentially open up some possibilities for visualization.

 todo: